 The members of the Committee for the Coordination of Academic Policies and Standards are: One representative from each of the following committees: Academic Curriculum Committee, General Education Curriculum Committee, Academic Budget and Planning Committee, and Program Assessment Committee, and the Vice Chair of the Joint Faculty Assembly.
+The chair of the committee is the Vice Chair of the Joint Faculty Assembly.
 At least three members of the committee must be tenured.

 Ex-officio members are: the provost or delegate appointed by the provost.